paulmsmith/fe-toolkit/README.md

 3. Maintainable.
 4. Reusable.

-## Purpose of the DWP Front-end Toolkit:
+## Purpose of the DWP Design System:

-* Single place for DWP Teams to find ‘Production Ready’ HTML + CSS + Javascript for Citizen facing and internal services. **Stop teams using bootstrap!**
+* Single place for DWP Teams to find ‘Production Ready’ HTML + CSS + Javascript for Citizen facing and internal services. **Make the right thing to do, the easy thing to do.** *No more bootstrap*

 * Documentation for how teams should write, test and maintain HTML + CSS + Javascript for the DWP.
 Get teams doing things consistently to a high standard.